 Staff believe that Home Learning enhances and reinforces the learning in school whilst at the same time develops children’s skills of independence and provides opportunities for children to share learning with those at home.
 Depending on the age of the child, children will bring home spellings, times tables, phonics sounds, Maths and Literacy activities.
 Individual reading is encouraged as much as possible at home with adult comments and feedback noted in the Reading Record Book.

 We aim to offer all children the highest level of education but acknowledge that some children need more support.
-Children with SEND (Special Educational Needs Disabilities) are well supported according to the DfE’s Code of Practice with input from teachers, the SENCO (Special Educational Need Coordinator) and external agency consultants.
-When teachers are concerned in any way, parents are consulted and invited to speak with the class teacher and the SENCO.
-The support offered is outlined on an IEP (Individual Education Plan).
+Children with SEND (Special Educational Needs Disabilities) are well supported according to the DfE’s Code of Practice with input from teachers, the SEND Leader (Special Educational Needs & Disabilities Leader) and external agency consultants.
+When teachers are concerned in any way, parents are consulted and invited to speak with the class teacher and the SEND Leader.
+The support offered is outlined on a Provision Map (for more low level needs) or an IEP (Individual Education Plan).
 This is regularly reviewed by staff, parents and the child.

 More Able Children